goproxyio/goproxy.io/content/home-content.md

 $env:GOPROXY="https://goproxy.io"
 ```

-Now, when you build and run your applications, go will fetch dependencies via goproxy.io.
+Now, when you build your applications, `Go` will fetch dependencies via goproxy.io.
 See more information in the [doc](docs/getting-started.html).